Strong electron-phonon coupling and enhanced phonon Gr\"uneisen parameters in valence-fluctuating metal EuPd$_2$Si$_2$: Results and Discussion

 with $\omega_{e}$ corresponding to the energy at which the electronic continuum displays its maximum intensity.
 The response of the coupled phononic and electronic excitations can be obtained by solving the Dyson equation:

 In Eq.~(\ref{eq:fanoG}),

 is the bare Green's function and

 represents the coupling strength.
-The remaining spectral features observed in the XX scattering geometry are fitted by Lorentzian lineshapes.
+As a result of this coupling, the spectral lineshape of the phonon is shifted and asymmetrically broadened, which can be quantified by the above given parameters~\cite{Chen1993,SM}.
+We further note that the parameter $v$ is related to, but distinct from the conventional electron-phonon coupling constant $\lambda$ defined as the ratio of the energy transferred from the lattice to the electrons to the change in lattice potential energy per atom~\cite{Ashcroft1976}.
+In particular, the coupling strength $v$ involves electron-phonon matrix elements which depends on the electronic structure.

+The coupled Green function is converted to the experimentally measured Raman response by the following formula:

+where $T^{T}=( )$ represents the vertices for light scattering process (the superscript "T" denotes "Transpose").
+The remaining spectral features observed in the XX scattering geometry are fitted by Lorentzian lineshapes~\cite{SM}.
+Despite of its simplicity, this approach provides good fits for the coupled electronic continuum and A$_{1g}$ phonon over a large frequency range at various temperatures with only six parameters in total~\footnote{The model does not fit the spectra near T$_v$ well enough compared to the spectra at other temperatures, possibly because of the strong fluctuations which are not accounted for in this model~\cite{Mai2021}.}.
+In particular, except for the scaling factor of the measured intensity, $t_{e}$, the electronic continuum has only one fitting parameter, $\omega_{e}$.

-In Fig.~\ref{fig:Continuum}, we present the continuum of electronic excitations obtained from the fitting. \mai{As the magnitude of the continuum shows little temperature dependence [Fig.~\ref{fig:Continuum} Inset], the developing asymmetric lineshape of the A$_{1g}$ phonon mode on cooling should result from an increasing coupling strength between this mode and the electron-hole excitations of the same symmetry.
-The coupling value, shown in the inset of Fig.~\ref{fig:Para} (a), indeed increases on cooling.} Such interaction has an itinerant feature, and the relevant electronic excitations are derived from Eu 5d, Pd 4d, and Si 3p conduction bands which are crossing the Fermi level~\cite{Song2022}.
+In Fig.~\ref{fig:Continuum}, we present the continuum of electronic excitations $\chi^{\prime\prime}_e(\omega)=t_{e}^2\Im G_e~$, obtained from the fitting.
+As the magnitude of the continuum shows little temperature dependence [Fig.~\ref{fig:Continuum} Inset], the developing asymmetric lineshape of the A$_{1g}$ phonon mode on cooling must result mainly from an increasing coupling strength between this mode and the electron-hole excitations of the same symmetry.
+The phenomenological coupling strength parameter $v$ extracted from our analysis is shown in the inset of Fig.~\ref{fig:Para} (a) and indeed appear to increase on cooling.
+This effect is far from being trivial and relates to the temperature dependence of the itinerant electronic degrees of freedom across the valence transition.
+The relevant electronic states are derived from Eu 5d, Pd 4d, and Si 3p conduction bands which are crossing the Fermi level~\cite{Song2022}.
+To gain further insights, a more elaborate theoretical model of the electronic response including explicit description of the electronic degrees of freedom and their fluctuations alongside proper treatment of vertex corrections (akin to seminal work performed for high-temperature superconductors~\cite{Devereaux1995,Bock1997}) might be needed but goes beyond the scope of the present work.